-Building on the important work of previous national multicultural mental health projects - including the MHiMA and the Multicultural Mental Health Australia project - the new national multicultural mental health project aims to support mental health service providers to improve cultural responsiveness and accessibility.
+The Embrace Project builds on the important work of previous national multicultural mental health projects - including the MHiMA and the Multicultural Mental Health Australia project - and works towards an equitable mental health system which reflects and responds well to the needs of Australia’s multicultural population.

 The key objectives of the project are to:

-Mental Health Australia will partner with the Federation of Ethnic Communities’ Council of Australia (FECCA), and the National Ethnic Disability Alliance (NEDA) to deliver the project.
+Mental Health Australia is partnering with the Federation of Ethnic Communities’ Council of Australia (FECCA), and the National Ethnic Disability Alliance (NEDA) to deliver the project.

 The project is funded by the Australian Government Department of Health.

-Project staff, together with consumers, carers and stakeholders, will work to further develop and plan the implementation of The Framework for Mental Health in Multicultural Australia (the Framework).
-The Framework was developed to help organisations and individuals evaluate thier cultural responsiveness and enhance delivery of services for CALD communities.
+Project staff, together with consumers, carers and stakeholders, have further developed the Framework for Mental Health in Multicultural Australia (the Framework).
+The Framework was developed to help organisations and individuals evaluate their cultural responsiveness and enhance delivery of services for CALD communities.

-Project activities have recently commenced and will be completed by 31 December 2020.
+Project activities will be completed by 31 December 2020.

 A final project report is due 31 March 2021.

-You can find out more by viewing Mental Health Australia’s media release about the launch of the Project, or the Minister for Health’s media announcement.
+You can find out more by viewing the Project Fact Sheet, Mental Health Australia’s media release about the launch of the Project, or the Minister for Health’s media announcement.

 For any project enquiries, please contact the project team at Mental Health Australia on 02 6285 3100 or at email@example.com.